useignition/Lazarus/README.md

 # Lazarus

-Lazarus is a local VPN which harnesses the power of Apple's Network Extension's to create VPN which blocks Enterprise (and 7-day certificates?) revokes.
+Lazarus is a local VPN which harnesses the power of Apple's Network Extension's to create VPN which blocks Enterprise (and 7-day certificates? (not expiry just manual revokes)) revokes.

 # It's free